maxwondercorn/ember-cli-barcode/README.md

 IF you have have multiple barcodes in a template and want to check the validity of each individually, you would need a dedicated action and controller property for each barcode.

 ## Configuration
 By default, this addon provides the `JsBarcode.all` javascript file.
-If you are looking to slim your build and only need a specific version(s) provided by the upstream package, you can pass an array of which options to include, or the string `'all'` in `ember-cli-build.js`:
+If you are looking to slim your build and only need a specific version provided by the upstream package, you can pass the the type of file you'd like to include via the `include` option.
+If you supply `all` or a falsy value, the addon will include the default all package.

 ```js
 // ember-cli-build.js